Hiring an Attorney in the LGBTQ+ Community

 If you're not comfortable with the answers you receive to these questions, move on to another attorney.

-If you are interested in learning more about legal issues facing the LGBTQ+ community, there are many organizations that provide further information.
+If you are interested in learning more about legal issues facing the LGBTQ+ community, many organizations provide further information.
 For example, the Human Rights Campaign (HRC) and the ACLU are advocacy and public interest organizations that offer outreach and resources about LGBTQ+ rights and legislation.

 Lambda Legal has a help desk that provides information and resources relating to discrimination on the basis of sexual orientation, gender identity, gender expression, and HIV/AIDS status.